Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(message[-4:-1]) # outputs fun
 ```

-Specifying a negative number for a starting or ending index represents an offset from the end of the string. [:-1] extracts the entire string except the final character, [:-2] extracts the entire string except the final two characters, [:-3] removes the final three characters, and so on.
+Specifying a negative number for a starting or ending index represents an offset from the end of the string. [:-1] extracts the entire string except the final character, [:-2] extracts the entire string except the final two characters, [:-3] removes the final three characters, and so on:

 ```python
 message = 'This is fun!'
 print(message[:-2]) # outputs : This is fu
 ```

 Strings come with built-in functions for string manipulation.
 A common requirement is to split a string containing a collection of strings separated by commas, spaces, or other characters into a list of strings.
-The following example splits a string containing a series of strings separated by commas into a list of strings using the `split` function.
+The following example splits a string containing a series of strings separated by commas into a list of strings using the `split` function:

 ```python
 colors_data = 'red,green,blue'